Lead a Study Abroad Program

 It’s no secret that studying abroad is one of the most transformative experiences available for students—but it’s also an incredible opportunity for Ball State faculty.
 Teaching abroad allows faculty to immerse themselves in a new culture, enhance their research through international perspectives, and develop unique courses that enrich their academic portfolio.
 Faculty are some of our most important partners in making Study Abroad at Ball State a success.

-There are two main ways for faculty to participate as a study abroad leader.
+There are three main ways for faculty to participate as a study abroad leader.
 Faculty-led study abroad (field studies) have faculty teach a course or courses abroad to a group of Ball State students.
 These programs are typically short-term, lasting two to four weeks during the summer or seven to ten days over spring or winter break.
 The BSU-in program offers a faculty-led semester-long multidisciplinary experience where faculty teach Ball State courses in an immersive, international academic setting.
+Finally, Summer-in programs allow faculty to teach a course in an international location without the hassle of organizing logistics.

 Faculty-led (Field Study)